 If you have a good-faith basis and are considering challenging the named beneficiary’s right to payment, your first step is to immediately communicate your intent to challenge to the insurance company.
 Most insurance companies will not process a payment if they are aware of a dispute.
 In such cases, timing is of the essence because, once an insurance company pays the named beneficiary, you may face trouble collecting the money even if you get a favorable judgment.

 From there, the issue will be handled in either a civil court or a probate court.
-In either case, if you want to challenge a beneficiary designation, we highly recommend you give us a call for support and guidance.
+In either case, if you want to challenge a beneficiary designation, we highly recommend you give us a call for support and guidance of a Connecticut probate attorney.
 Contesting a beneficiary designation is a complex undertaking that requires experience and an in-depth understanding of the applicable laws – we can help.